olimorris/VectorCode/docs/neovim.md

 ### `VectorCode deregister`

 Deregister the current buffer.
-Any running jobs will continue to run, but no further jobs will be scheduled.
+Any running jobs will be killed, cached results will be deleted, and no more queries will be run.

 ## Configuration